The Process is Simple

 Excavator Ticket Management® (ETM) is an online archive of an excavator’s Kansas 811 locate request tickets.
 The ETM product allows the excavator to view and manage their historical and current locate request tickets.

 Ticket Check is a web-based tool that allows a facility operator to provide a “positive response” to locate requests from Kansas 811.
 You can use Ticket Check to respond with status messaging regarding whether the ticket has been marked or cleared.
 Ticket Check is accessed through iSite, the comprehensive web portal for all Kansas 811 web-based ticket management tools.

 Contractor meetings are an opportunity to interact with other excavators and Kansas 811 members to learn more about damage prevention, digging safely in Kansas, raising awareness of new rules and regulations, web site information, FAQ’s on the law from the Kansas web site, Kansas 811 damage investigations, and our internet ticket (ITIC) process.
-For more information about this years meetings including specific dates and details, please click here.
+Keep watch for more information about next year’s meetings, including specific dates and details.